xgenereux/xgenereux.github.io/_posts/2199-01-01-future-post.md

 As an [example](https://www.youtube.com/watch?v=8GPy_UMV-08), we justify the appearance of $\pi$ in the result with the use of a circle in the proof.

 ### Why this can be motivated
-If we know basic linear algebra, I think the first proof is justifiable.
+If we know basic linear algebra, I think we can motivate the proof steps.

 1. Setup: Two lines $y=m_1 x$ and $y = m_2 x$.
 2. We want to use a scalar product to check if they are perpendicular: Thus we instantiate the subgoal of generating two vectors along the lines.